Human trafficking in Mozambique: Prosecution (2009)

-Protection
+Protection (2009)

 The Mozambican government suffers from limited resources and a lack of political commitment regarding human trafficking.
 Funding for victims' assistance remained rudimentary, and government officials regularly relied on NGOs to provide shelter, counseling, food, and rehabilitation.
 The government continued to lack formalized procedures for identifying potential victims of trafficking and referring them to organizations providing protective services.
 The Office of Assistance to Women and Vulnerable Children continued its partnership with a network of anti-trafficking NGOs to respond quickly to tips on potential trafficking cases and provide care and protection to victims.
 UNICEF helped police establish the first-ever police station specifically designed to assist women and children, including trafficking victims, in Maputo.
 A dedicated toll-free number, "116," became fully operational in November 2009, allowing persons to report crimes against children, including trafficking.
 Line "116" received 5,239 calls from November through December 2009, though it is not known how many of these were related to human trafficking.
 An NGO managed the country's only permanent shelter for child trafficking victims, which operated on land donated by the Moamba District government.
 The government encouraged victims to assist in the investigation and prosecution of traffickers and did not penalize victims for unlawful acts committed as a direct result of being trafficked.
 The government did not provide legal alternatives to the removal of foreign victims to countries where they would face hardship or retribution.

-Sex Trafficking Protections
+Sex trafficking protections

 The establishment of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized crime in 2000 is one of the policies being implemented by officials in order to combat human trafficking.
 Promoting women's empowerment is a way that the African Union and Southern African Development Community have chosen to fight human trafficking.
 It has proved to be hard for the government to prosecute crimes related to sex trafficking and provide support for victims.
 Government funding, community cooperation, and acceptance of the issue are part of what makes sex trafficking in Mozambique difficult to combat.
 The government does have action plans in place, but they are almost never followed through.
-Last year, “the government maintained inadequate protection efforts... and offered limited shelter, medical, and psychological assistance.”
+Last year, "the government maintained inadequate protection efforts... and offered limited shelter, medical, and psychological assistance."
 (U.S. Department of State).
 Information reported to police is often not followed up on making it hard for the government to help those in need.
 Other public health related issues in the country often take priority to combating human trafficking does not always take priority in terms of funding.
-At risk groups have been identified by outside support systems, yet, “Maputo has ‘failed to identify or protect victims during the last year, and funds for the fight were not used in the best manner’”(VOA).
+At risk groups have been identified by outside support systems, yet, "Maputo has 'failed to identify or protect victims during the last year, and funds for the fight were not used in the best manner'" (VOA).
 The government has not taken combating this issue a seriously they could and most of the money that goes towards to combating trafficking come from NGOs which can be taken away at any time.